 Part three, Abisko - Nikkaluokta

 We load our bags in the trunk for a ten minute drive to Abisko where we check in at the Abisko Mountain Lodge.
-Our room is claustrophobically small but we don’t spend much time there except for when we sleep.
+Our room is claustrophobically small which is no big deal since we don’t spend much time there except for when we sleep.
 But they have a very nice lobby area with a bar and a fire going.
 Some 100 meters from the lodge is a heliport where choppers constantly land and take off, carrying hikers into the wilderness.
 Or to Kiruna for their flight home.

 A bigger river than the one in Björkliden flows in a rugged canyon through Abisko.
 It’s unsurprisingly called Abiskojokk, “jokk” meaning river in the Sami language.
 When the railroad was being built the engineers were reluctant to build a bridge over the rapids, so instead they diverted the river by blowing a tunnel through the rocks.
 It’s quite amazing to think of how they managed to tame this wildly flowing jokk.

 A few kilometers upstream there used to be a marble quarry.
 It so happens that in the rocks here there are streaks of the same mineral as in Carrara in Italy.
 You can see these light streaks here and there in the river.